Trevor Lawrence Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- The 225.4 passing yards the 49ers allow per game makes them the NFL's sixth-ranked pass defense this season.
+- The 225.4 yards per game the 49ers are conceding through the air makes them the NFL's sixth-ranked pass defense.

-- The 49ers have allowed 13 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.
+- At 1.4 passing TDs conceded per game, the 49ers defense is ranked eighth in the league.

 Recent Performances

-- Lawrence put together a 162-yard performance against the Colts last week, completing 45.7% of his pass attempts.
+- In last week's matchup with the Colts, Lawrence completed 45.7% of his passes for 162 yards.

-- Lawrence added five carries for 33 yards, averaging 6.6 yards per carry in the running game.
+- Lawrence tacked on five carries for 33 yards, averaging 6.6 yards per carry in the running game.

-- Lawrence has thrown for 518 yards (172.7 ypg), completing 54.8% of his passes and collecting one touchdown pass and one interception over his last three games.
+- Over his last three games, Lawrence has put up 518 passing yards (172.7 yards per game) while going 63-for-115 (54.8% completion percentage) and throwing one touchdown and one interception.

 Lawrence's Jacksonville Teammates